jooray/anonmicroblog/README.md

 First edit index.html to change the title and description, localize to your own language.

-Then edit index.js to set at least the npub, salt (if you have changed it from the default) and npub.
+Then edit index.js to set at least the npub, and if you have changed the defaults, adjust salt and number of iterations.
 Optionally adjust the relays.

 Then:
 ```